Table of Contents[Hide][Show]

 - Staple gun

-This helpful video tutorial shows the process of building your garden bed step-by-step, and even gives cost estimates for building materials and soil.
+This helpful video tutorial shows the process of building your garden bed step-by-step.

 The boxes can be as decorative or as simple as you want them to be, depending on budget, time, and the surrounding landscape.
-Once you build your box you may also want to add a vertical trellis for climbing plants like cucumbers or beans (again, more produce in less space!).
+Once you build your box you may also want to add a vertical trellis for climbing plants.
+Cucumbers, pole beans, zucchini, and even winter squash grow well on a trellis.
+Again, more produce in less space!

-The lattice strips go on top of the finished planter box forming a grid or tic-tac-toe-style box of 16 (one-foot) squares.
-While this may seem strange at first, you’ll see why in Step 4.
+The lattice strips go on top of the finished planter box.
+They’ll form a grid or tic-tac-toe-style box of 16 (one-foot) squares.
+While this may seem strange at first, you’ll see why in step 4.